Azure/azure-kusto-microhack/README.md

 ![Screen capture 1](/assets/images/Challenge5-Task0-Pic2.png)

+-->
-We will use the table LogisticsTelemetryHistorical.
-This table is based on  LogisticsTelemetry.
+We will use the table LogisticsTelemetryHistorical

 #### Task 1: Explore the table and columns
 Write a query to learn the table, its columns, data types using any random 10 rows